 College of Architecture Engineering & Design

 Within our framework of catering to the needs of the Bahraini and Gulf society, Kingdom University decided to inaugurate a college for Architectural Engineering and Design.
-The College was established to provide high quality education to specialised graduates who would combine academic learning with practical skills and training, and contribute to enhancing the architectural development already being undertaken in the area.
+The College was established to provide high-quality education to specialized graduates who would combine academic learning with practical skills and training, and contribute to enhancing the architectural development already being undertaken in the area.
 The first academic program in Architectural Engineering started at the beginning of 2005 with no more than eight students, and this number has now increased to over 100 students.
 At the end of 2007, the university celebrated the graduation of its first set of Bachelor’s degree holders in Architectural Engineering and Design.

 After having an academic career in different parts of the world, I have found that the College of Architecture Engineering and Design at KU is exceptional.
-The College includes academicians from different regions with different culture and background; such a diversity contributes to enhancing the education process and learners’ experience.
+The College includes academicians from different regions with different cultures and backgrounds; such diversity contributes to enhancing the education process and learners’ experience.
 Globalization is one of the main challenges in the field of architecture and design; it is always a struggle to meet modern developments without losing the essence of our culture and identity.
-Another major challenge is the rapid development of science and technology, expansion of human habitats, and the way these affect our life.
+Another major challenge is the rapid development of science and technology, the expansion of human habitats, and the way these affect our life.
 This brings us to the issue of sustainability.

 Department of Architecture Engineering

-The Department of Architecture Engineering in Kingdom University focuses on linking the modern academic studies with practical application through a range of activities which train the student to commit to meet the needs and aspirations of the community and the labour market in the Gulf region and around the globe.
+The Department of Architecture Engineering in Kingdom University focuses on linking the modern academic studies with practical application through a range of activities which train the student to commit to meet the needs and aspirations of the community and the labor market in the Gulf region and around the globe.
 The department works towards building the student’s professional character, enabling him/her to compete fairly in his/her career with the knowledge and skills gained.

-The excellence of Architecture Engineering department graduates is demonstrated in their access to good employment following graduation, whether in the private sector in engineering and consultancy offices, or in the public sector, as a part of Ministries, Municipalities and other similar bodies.
-Thus by keeping track of alumni as well as other steps which are taken to scan the labour market and ensure benchmarking of the course against local and international provision and professional body requirements, the Department of Architecture ensures that it is into continuously tracking the latest developments which need to be reflected in the curriculum content.
+The excellence of Architecture Engineering department graduates is demonstrated in their access to good employment following graduation, whether in the private sector in engineering and consultancy offices or in the public sector, as a part of Ministries, Municipalities and other similar bodies.
+Thus by keeping track of alumni as well as other steps which are taken to scan the labor market and ensure benchmarking of the course against the local and international provision and professional body requirements, the Department of Architecture ensures that it is into continuously tracking the latest developments which need to be reflected in the curriculum content.

 Department of Interior Design